-Plan means the document filed by Program Administrators for approval by the Commission that includes electric and gas Energy Efficiency Programs and electric Demand Response Programs, pursuant to Section 8-103 and 8-104 of the Public Utilities Act.
+Plan means the document filed by Program Administrators for approval by the Commission that includes electric and gas Energy Efficiency Programs and electric Demand Response Programs, pursuant to Section 8-103B and 8-104 of the Public Utilities Act.

-Portfolio means a group of Energy Efficiency Programs funded by Customers that are offered by Program Administrators during the three-year Program cycle pursuant to Section 8-103 and Section 8-104 of the Public Utilities Act.
+Portfolio means a group of Energy Efficiency Programs funded by Customers that are offered by Program Administrators during the four-year (or five-year as applicable) Program cycle pursuant to Section 8-103B and Section 8-104 of the Public Utilities Act.

-Program means an Energy Efficiency or Demand Response Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-103; a Section 16-111.5B Program offered to Eligible Customers of Ameren Illinois Company and/or Commonwealth Edison Company; and/or an Energy Efficiency Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-104.
+Program means an Energy Efficiency or Demand Response Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-103B; and/or an Energy Efficiency Program within the Portfolio offered to Eligible Customers of Program Administrators pursuant to Section 8-104.

-Program Administrator(s) means Ameren Illinois Company (Ameren IL), Commonwealth Edison Company (ComEd), the Department of Commerce and Economic Opportunity (DCEO), Northern Illinois Gas Company d/b/a Nicor Gas Company (Nicor Gas), the Peoples Gas Light & Coke Company and North Shore Gas Company (Peoples Gas-North Shore Gas), offering Programs pursuant to Section 8-103, Section 8-104, and/or Section 16-111.5B of the Public Utilities Act.
+Program Administrator(s) means Ameren Illinois Company (Ameren IL), Commonwealth Edison Company (ComEd), Northern Illinois Gas Company d/b/a Nicor Gas Company (Nicor Gas), the Peoples Gas Light & Coke Company and North Shore Gas Company (Peoples Gas-North Shore Gas), offering Programs pursuant to Section 8-103B, and/or Section 8-104 of the Public Utilities Act.

 Program Implementation Contractor means an organization contracting with a Program Administrator to implement an Energy Efficiency Program.